adeeconometrics/SQLLanguages/Oracle/PLSQL_Notes2.md

 If the row have been locked by another session:
 - `nowait` returns an Oracle server error immediately
     - Tells the server not to wait if any of the requested rows have been locked by another user.
-    - Control is immediately returned to your program so that it can do other work before trynig again to acquire the lock.
+    - Control is immediately returned to your program so that it can do other work before trying again to acquire the lock.
 - `wait n` waits for `n` seconds, and returns an Oracle server error if other sessions is still locking the rows at the end of that time.